 IntroductionThe College of Engineering and Computer Science offers a program of graduate study leading to the Doctor of Philosophy degree in engineering.
 The degree is awarded for demonstrated scholarly excellence in study and research that provides a significant contribution to specific areas in the field of engineering.
 In addition to faculty expertise, the programs strength lies in its unique multidisciplinary approach and outstanding opportunities for collaborative research.

-AdmissionStudents may be admitted to the Ph.D. in Engineering Program with a bachelors degree from an ABET-accredited program or a masters degree from an engineering program; satisfaction of the admission requirements as set forth by the School of Graduate Studies; and a record (transcripts, statement of research interests, GRE scores, and, if applicable, TOEFL scores) that indicates potential for a career in engineering research as evaluated by the programs admission committee.
+AdmissionStudents may be admitted to the Ph.D. in Engineering Program with a bachelors degree from an ABET-accredited program or a masters degree from an engineering program; satisfaction of the admission requirements as set forth by the Graduate School; and a record (transcripts, statement of research interests, GRE scores, letters of recommendation, and, if applicable, TOEFL scores) that indicates potential for a career in engineering research as evaluated by the programs admission committee.
 Students should come to the program with a strong understanding of engineering fundamentals.
 Interest in financial support should also be indicated at the time of application.

-The Dayton Area Graduate Studies Institute (DAGSI) provides collaboration opportunities through the graduate engineering courses, faculty, and research resources of the Air Force Institute of Technology (AFIT), the University of Dayton (UD), The Ohio State University (OSU), and the University of Cincinnati (UC).
-Students enrolled in Wright States Ph.D. in engineering program are effectively considered resident students of both AFIT and UD.
-Additionally, WSU engineering Ph.D. students have the faculty and research resources of OSU and UC available to them, as well as courses on a transfer credit basis.
+The Dayton Area Graduate Studies Institute (DAGSI) provides collaboration opportunities through the graduate engineering courses, faculty, and research resources of the Air Force Institute of Technology (AFIT), the University of Dayton (UD), The Ohio State University (OSU), the University of Cincinnati (UC), and the Miami University of Ohio (MU).
+Students enrolled in Wright States Ph.D. in Engineering Program are effectively considered resident students of both AFIT and UD.
+Additionally, WSU engineering Ph.D. students have the faculty and research resources of OSU, MU, and UC available to them, as well as courses on a transfer credit basis.

 The following requirements must be satisfied to complete the requirements of the Ph.D. in engineering degree: